 CURRENT EVENTS

-From February 8 to March 14, 2024, the Centre d’artistes Voix Visuelle will host the exhibition Sentient Creature by Christine (cricri) Bellerose.
+From April 12 to May 21, 2024, the Centre d’artistes Voix Visuelle will host the exhibition Holy Place by Chloé Beaulac.

-The opening of the exhibit scheduled for Thursday, February 8, 2024, at 5 p.m. will include a short movement performance art presentation by the artist at 6 p.m.
+The opening of the exhibit scheduled for Thursday, April 18, 2024, will start at 5 p.m.

 Le Centre d’artistes Voix Visuelle would like to thank the Ontario Arts Council, Canadian Heritage, the City of Ottawa, AGAVF, Marcil Lavallée and Desjardins Ontario for their support.